jaidencode/Unix-Optrix/README.md

 resource files are present the `/resources` directory will still be created so it is always available from within the OS.

-The build script copies this directory to the root of the ISO so any files placed there appear under `/resources` when the system boots.
+The build script now stores these files only inside the disk image.
+They are not copied into the ISO itself, so the running system loads them from the attached disk image under `/resources`.

 `setup_bootloader.py` resolves the resources directory using its own location so it can be invoked from any path and still include the files